Wally's fearless prediction:

 Dr. Jekyl, meet Mr. Hyde.
 The Husker defense played lights out today and it worked for

 three quarters against a very good Texas Longhorn offense.
-Two big plays by Jamaal Charles against a tired Blackshirt defense late in the final quarter sealed the Huskers'
+Two big plays by Jamaal

-fate.
-Nobody gave Nebraska a chance to win this game, including me.
-People expected them to lay down like a stripper at a Duke lacrosse party but they fought
+expected them to lay down like a stripper at a Duke lacrosse party but they fought

 hard and almost pulled out the win.
 NU showed Texas a defensive look they hadn't seen on